brainlife/docs/docs/user/started.md

 This tutorial will guide you through the following functionality of Brainlife.

 * Signing up
-* Creating new projects and uploading datasets
+* Creating new projects and uploading data
 * Launching visualizers to visualize your data
-* Running processes on datasets and archiving results.
+* Running processes on data and archiving results.

 ## Sign Up